tinymce/tinymce-docs/plugins/formatpainter.md

 controls: toolbar button
 ---

 The `Format Painter` plugin allows a user to copy and paste formatting from one location to another, such as font style and size.
-The format painter is capable of working with a wide variety of formats and styles such as inline & block formats and table styles.
+The format painter is capable of working with a wide variety of formats such as inline and block formats and styles such as table styles.

-The format painter may be used either through keyboard shortcuts or a toolbar button.
+The format painter is accessed using either keyboard shortcuts or a toolbar button.

 ##### Example